viswa2/argocd-demo-app/README.md

 `What Is Argo CD?`

 Argo CD is a declarative, GitOps continuous delivery tool for Kubernetes.
+It syncs Kubernetes manifests from a Git repository and ensures the live state of the cluster matches the desired state.

 `Why Argo CD?`